Water Treatment for Cooling Towers – The Basics

 Though not as common as other cooling tower issues, foam can occur in some systems from the cascading water in the cooling tower.
 This can overflow the cooling tower sump with foam or cause the fans to blow foam out of the top of the tower.
 Foam also has a tendency to concentrate deposit-forming materials, thus increasing the fouling of the system.

-While the specific means of water treatment will vary from one application to the next, typical cooling tower water treatment will cover one or more of the following areas:
+While the specific means of water treatment will vary from one application to the next, typical water treatment for cooling towers will cover one or more of the following areas:

 - Treating makeup water